Existence of a Phase Transition in Harmonic Activation and Transport: Inputs to the comparison of HAT and IHAT

-The purpose of this section is to prove estimates of harmonic measure.
-We will use them in Section \ref{sec comparison} to compare the activation components of HAT and IHAT and, ultimately, to establish an inequality of the form \eqref{nearly it} for $\PPprod$ in the place of $\PP'$.
+This section proves estimates of hitting probabilities and harmonic measure that we will use to compare the transition probabilities of HAT and IHAT.
+Our basic tool is Green's function $G(x)$, which is defined in $d \geq 3$ dimensions as the expected number of visits to $x$ by random walk from the origin:

-Throughout this section, we assume $d \geq 3$.
-The first result concerns Green's function $G(x)$, which is defined for $x \in \Z^d$ by

-Green's function has the asymptotic form for an explicit constant $c = c(d)$.
-In some instances, we will emphasize the dependence of Green's function on dimension by including a subscript: $G_d (x)$.